This simple recipe for Marmite Mushrooms is really something that, if you have never tried it, you should.

 Marmite’s savoury taste is not like anything else and is quite unique, so I will not try to describe it.
 But they do say that ‘you love it or you hate it’!
 This expression even made up some of their brilliant adverts back in the day.

 The cap has a seal with a Royal Warrant of Appointment (By Appointment to Her Majesty the Queen) with the Royal crest on it.
-This shows that the product is also enjoyed by the Queen.
-We know in fact that the Queen is also rather partial to having Marmite with her mushrooms, which is actually the reason I tried this combination.
+This shows that the product was also enjoyed by The Queen.
+We know in fact that The late Queen was also rather partial to having Marmite with her mushrooms, which is actually the reason I tried this combination.

 And I am glad I did.
 It will not be the last time!